If you think your hotel clerk is out to get you, you might be right.

 Result: Hotel employees are grumpier than ever.
 It doesn’t take much to set them off, either.

-“It can’t be overstated how much power a hotel clerk wields,” says Cyrus Webb, a former hotel employee who has worked at the front desk and managed hotels.
+“It can’t be overstated how much power a hotel clerk wields,” says Cyrus Webb.
+He is a former hotel employee who has worked at the front desk and managed hotels.
 “Front-desk employees know what rooms are the best, which have a great view, and which offer extra amenities.
 On the other hand, they know which rooms would not be at the top of a guest’s list.”

 And guess who goes in those rooms?
 You will, if you tick them off.
 Here are five ways hotel employees exact their revenge on difficult guests, and what you can do to avoid it: